Serafabr/redfix/frontend/src/style/CSSTemplateFile.md

     \*------------------------------------*/
 ```
 * Limit CSS files’ width to 80 characters.
-* Each title should be preceded by three (3) carriage returns.
+* Each title should be preceded by two (2) carriage returns.